aziascreations/PB-Utils/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;The opposite of `AssertTrue()`.

 `Pass(TestName.s="")`<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Will simple increment `PassedTests.i` and print "Passed" in the debug window
+&nbsp;&nbsp;&nbsp;&nbsp;Will simply increment `PassedTests.i` and print "Passed" in the debug window

 `Fail(TestName.s="")`<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Will simple increment `FailedTests.i` and print "Failed" in the debug window
+&nbsp;&nbsp;&nbsp;&nbsp;Will simply increment `FailedTests.i` and print "Failed" in the debug window

 `PassedTests.i`: The number of passed tests<br>
 `FailedTests.i`: The number of failed tests